Charles Sink: Career (1947–1993)

-Sink was engaged in hundreds of projects across Colorado, having a hand in a designs that would come to define the Denver skyline for decades.
-Throughout his later career, Sink was regularly engaged in the design of private residences both in the Front Range and eastern Rockies.
+Sink was engaged with hundreds of projects across Colorado, having a hand in a designs that would come to define the Denver skyline for decades.
+Sink was regularly contracted for the design of private residences both in the Front Range and eastern Rockies in his later career.
 Sink notably designed Vail's clocktower as well as various condominiums in and around Copper Mountain (principally Summit House East).

 Sink moved to Denver in 1950 after completing projects in Los Alamos, New Mexico and Caracas, Venezuela.
 In 1956, Sink would open Sink & Associates, which would later become Sink Combs Dethlefs (now Perkins&Will, an international sports stadium design firm).
 Sink habitually collaborated with local architects.

 Following Pei's recommendation, Sink was appointed architect on the Zeckendorf Plaza project, one of the nation's first mixed-use developments.
 He would travel to New York in 1955 to work under Pei's supervision.

 One Cheesman Place (1969)

-Sink was contracted to design an ambitious high-density residential building at the northern crown of Cheesman park.
+Sink was contracted to design an ambitious high-density residential building at the northern crown of Cheesman Park.
 Sink intended the building to be as amicable to its environment as possible, as to ultimately not impinge upon the cultivated and otherwise natural beauty of the park below.
 Contemporary opinions of One Cheesman Place were high, with many lauding the functional, human design, with analogies made to sculpture and artistic sensibilities in general.

 McNichols Sports Arena (1975)

 At the recommendation of Pei, Sink was tapped by Unimark's Massimo Vignelli to design the 1976 Winter Olympics stadium in Denver.
 While the city would ultimately elect to reject hosting the winter Olympics, Sink's vision was still realized as an indoor sports stadium located next to Coors Field.
-Sink's design for what became to be known as the McNichols sports arena was considered a departure from his typical aesthetic.
+Sink's design for what came to be known as the McNichols sports arena was considered a departure from his typical aesthetic.
 Sink designed the arena as to be built "almost anywhere and independent of a specific location."

 Sink intended the arena to be as much a public celebration of live sports as possible.
 The interior was exceptionally economical: Sink prioritized high-volume seating in lieu of maximizing space for private boxes and booths.
 Sink was celebrated for overseeing the constructions under-budget and under-time completion.
 The stadium would be demolished in 2000.